 We will be sad to see you go but we know that the best flight prices might not coincide with the end of the month.
-If you have to leave a few days early, just let us know at the beginning of the month.
+If you have to leave a few days early, please let us know at the beginning of the month.

 4.3 Is There A Move Out Inspection?

 Yes.
 We will arrange a move out inspection with you.
 It will be the same as the move in inspection only in reverse.
 We ask that you please be present for the inspection to prevent any discrepancy in what damage was present before your arrival and what damage was done during your tenancy.
 If you are not moving out on the same day as your move out inspection then we will do the inspection in two parts.
 The first part will be a regular move-out inspection the final step will be a post-cleaning inspection.
 The post-cleaning inspection occurs within 15-days of the move out date and coincides with the deep clean of the room.
-This just allows us the time to better inspect the room with out all your stuff in it.
+This allows us the time to better inspect the room with out your belongings present.

 4.4 When Do I Get My Damage Deposit Back?

 We try our best to get damage deposits back to you within 48 hours of the end of your tenancy.
-However, sometime we have a lot of people moving out and it might take a little bit longer.
+However, sometimes we have a lot of people moving out and it might take a little bit longer.
 Also, if is determined that damage has occurred, there will be a delay in the return of your damage deposit.
 The longest your damage deposit will ever be held is 15-days after you have informed us of your preferred re-payment method and applicable details.

 4.6 What Happens To My Damage Deposit If There Is Reported Damage To The Room/ Property?

 We understand that we offer shared houses and that there is some wear and tear when you arrive.
 We don’t nit pick and charge for the little things.
 However, here are some examples of damage we would deduct your damage deposit.

 · Guest Negligent Damage (e.g. head sized hole in the wall from a drunken evening)